onMovableType/mt-plugin-LinkBox/README.md

     * `list_style` - "ul" (default) or "ol" (can be specified in plugin settings as well)
     * `sort_order` - "added" (default) or "alpha" (can be specified in plugin settings as well)

-* `mt:LinkBoxLinks` - Loops over links for the linkbox in context

-### Function Tags

-* `mt:LinkBox` - Returns a single linkbox specified by name (or it grabs the latest one) as a html list.
-Supports the same attributes as `mt:LinkBoxes` tag
 * `mt:LinkBoxDescription` - description for the linkbox in context
 * `mt:LinkBoxName` - name for the linkbox in context
 * `mt:LinkBoxLinkURL` - URL for the link in context